Athletics at the 2000 Summer Olympics – Men's 200 metres

-The men's 200 metres at the 2000 Summer Olympics, as part of the athletics programme, was held at Stadium Australia on Wednesday 27 September and Thursday 28 September 2000.
-There were 67 competitors from 50 nations.
-The event was won by Konstantinos Kenteris of Greece, the nation's first medal in the event.
+The men's 200 metres at the 2000 Summer Olympics was held at Stadium Australia on Wednesday 27 September and Thursday 28 September 2000 as part of the athletics programme.
+67 competitors from 50 nations took part with Konstantinos Kenteris of Greece taking the victory and winning the nation's first medal in the event.
 Darren Campbell's silver was Great Britain's first men's 200 metres medal since 1980 and matched the nation's best result in the event (third silver with no golds).
 Ato Boldon of Trinidad and Tobago repeated as bronze medalist, the ninth man to earn multiple medals in the 200 metres.

 Background

 This was the 23rd appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 Two of the eight finalists from the 1996 Games returned: bronze medalist Ato Boldon of Trinidad and Tobago and fourth-place finisher Obadele Thompson of Barbados.
 Boldon had won the 1997 World Championship; Maurice Greene of the United States won in 1999.
 Neither Greene nor reigning Olympic champion and world record holder Michael Johnson, both suffering from minor injuries, made the U.S. team in the 200 metres (though they did in other events).

 Dominica, Kazakhstan, Saint Kitts and Nevis, and Slovakia each made their debut in the event.
 The United States made its 22nd appearance, most of any nation, having missed only the boycotted 1980 Games.